jestjs/jest/CONTRIBUTING.md

 jest [options] # run jest-cli/bin/jest.js in the development build
 ```

-* For more information about options, see `test` under `scripts` in the `package.json` file for that project.
+* To decide whether to specify any options, see `test` under `scripts` in the `package.json` file of the other project.

-* You can still `npm test` to compare the installed version of Jest to the development build.

 To unlink `jest` on the command line from `jest-cli/bin/jest.js` in a development build: